tutao/tutanota/README.md

 * An up-to-date version of git is installed
 * An up-to-date version of node js is installed

-If you have gulp globally installed you may use `build.sh` to build a electron application.

 Build steps:

-1. Build Tutanota web client using the instructions above.
+1. Clone the repository: `git clone https://github.com/tutao/tutanota.git`
-2. Copy all files under electron folder into the build directory.
+2. Switch into the web directory: `cd tutanota/`
-3. Change into the build directory.
+3. Checkout latest release (currently 2.14.4): `git checkout tutanota-release-2.14.4+`
+4. Switch into the web directory: `cd tutanota/electron`
-4. Install dependencies: `npm install`
+5. Install dependencies: `npm install`
-5. Use the following commands to run or build the application:
+6. Use the following commands to run or build the application:

 `npm run start`
 `npm run build_linux`